userflux/browser-js/README.md

 ```

 The `initialize` method takes two arguments:

 -   `writeKey` - Your UserFlux write key.
 You can find this in the UserFlux dashboard under `Management > Account Settings > Developers > Write Key`
 -   `options` - An object containing the following optional properties:
     -   `autoCapture` - An array of strings used to define which events to automatically capture.
 Defaults to none.
 The following events are available:
         -   `page_views` - Capture page views
         -   `page_leaves` - Capture page leaves
         -   `clicks` - Capture clicks
         -   `all` - Capture all of the above events
     -   `allowCookies` - A boolean indicating whether or not to allow cookies.
 Defaults to `true`
     -   `cookieSameSiteSetting` - A string indicating what cookie same site setting to use.
 Defaults to `Strict`.
 Options available are: `Strict`, `Lax`
     -   `cookieExpiryDays` - A number indicating how many days a cookie should last.
 Defaults to `365`
     -   `autoEnrich` - A boolean indicating whether or not to automatically enrich events with location and device properties.
 Defaults to `true`
     -   `defaultTrackingProperties` - An object containing any default properties to be sent with every event.
 Defaults to an empty object
     -   `trackSession` - A boolean indicating whether or not to track sessions with an unique identifier.
 Defaults to `true`
     -   `customQueryParamsToCollect` - An array of strings used to define which custom query parameters to auto collect and include in event properties.
 Defaults to none.
     -   `disableUserIdStorage` - A boolean indicating whether or not to store the provided user id in storage.
 Defaults to `false`
+    -   `blockCommonBots` - A boolean indicating whether or not to block common bots from being tracked.
+Defaults to `true`

 ## 3. Tracking events